 Membership in reputable industry associations, such as the Solar Energy Industries Association (SEIA) or the American Solar Energy Society (ASES), demonstrates a contractor’s commitment to industry best practices and ongoing education.

-These affiliations often require adherence to codes of conduct and provide access to the latest industry developments.
+These associations often require adherence to codes of conduct and give members access to the latest industry developments.

 16. Installation Timeline